Chris-X-Charlie/SNAC/README!.txt

-Did this guide not work?
-Leave a comment or report the issue on my facebook. (https://www.facebook.com/profile.php?id=61568635122437)
+Did this guide not work or just want to say hi?
+Leave a comment or report the issue on our Github or Chris' facebook. (https://www.facebook.com/profile.php?id=61568635122437)